ReidX7/fokot/README.md

 8. Ultimate Community Solution!

-   Provide a Dark Power for the ultimate community solution.
+   Provide a Dark Power Button for the ultimate community solution.

    If you press this button.